ajay-usfca/CLT_Benford-sLaw/README.md

 # CLT - Independence and Benford's Law
 # Intro

-In this ReadMe, we are going to talk about two topics : one is a requirement for classical CLT - independence, the other is a very interesting application of CLT - benford’s law
+In this ReadMe, we are going to talk about two topics : one is a requirement for classical CLT - independence, the other is a very interesting application of CLT - Benford’s Law

 # Independence